vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 # Hand gripper exercise (with history)

-## Current protocol and status as of 2024-05-13
+## Current protocol and status as of 2024-08-02

-See below:
+I do this sequence every day (or almost every day) in the morning, with the steps in quick succession:

-* Right hand on 100 lb: closes comfortably and consistently even after many repetitions; can generally hold in closed position with slight quivers for at least 10 seconds, occasionally up to 20 seconds
+* Right hand on 150 lb: I close and keep closed for about 4-10 seconds.

-* Left hand on 100 lb: closes comfortably and consistently even after many repetitions; can generally hold in closed position with slight quivers for at least 10 seconds, occasionally up to 20 seconds
+* Left hand on 150 lb: I close and keep closed for about 4-10 seconds.

-* Right hand on 150 lb: closes consistently most of the time, up to at least two repetitions; however, it may not close if I have just done a long hold with the 100 lb, likely due to temporary fatigue; can hold for somewhere between 3 and 5 seconds with slight quivers once closed

-* Left hand on 150 lb: has closed a few times but most of the time, comes just short of closing
+* Right hand on 100 lb: I close and keep closed for about 10-20 seconds (generally about 15 seconds); if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do over 20 seconds, but then I would not be able to do the 150 lb immediately aferward.
+That's why I start with the 150 lb.

+* Left hand on 100 lb: I close and keep closed for about 10-20 seconds (generally about 15 seconds); if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do over 20 seconds, but then I would not be able to do the 150 lb immediately aferward.
+That's why I start with the 150 lb.

+I have generally switched away from doing multiple open/closes toward doing a close-and-hold.
+The close-and-hold is harder, but also quicker and more representative of a real-world situation (e.g., gripping something that I can't afford to let go of).
+However, I might do multiple open/closes outside of my daily routine.

+These I don't do as part of my regular daily routine, but I might do at another time of day:

 * Right hand on 200 lb: I am far from being able to close.
-I can just about get to parallel.
+I can do a little further than parallel

 * Left hand on 200 lb: I am far from being able to close.
 I can just about get to parallel.

-The effective frequency may be about 4 to 8 rounds per day.

-If I try to force a significant increase in the hand gripper rating, number of closes, or duration of holding close, by too much, I get calluses in the areas where I'm trying to grip hard.
-These are pretty harmless, but I still need to keep this in mind.

 ### Reasons for skipping